-

 Nice clear images Stephen.
 Sky and Telescope magazine have two very good free apps you can download, one for Jupiter and one for Saturn, showing the positions of the moons. -

 It would be a pity indeed if visual observing declined, but as other posters have pointed out, it may be due to circumstances, particularly light pollution.
 I used to occasionally attend a get together of amateurs for a night’s observing here in the New Forest.
 At first, it used to be almost all visual, with people chatting, and wandering around looking through each other’s scopes; it was very ‘social’.
-As time went on though, more and more would bring along imaging kit, and most of them would spend the evening hunched over laptops, and not engaging very much with ‘non-imagers’. a pi
+As time went on though, more and more would bring along imaging kit, and most of them would spend the evening hunched over laptops, and not engaging very much with ‘non-imagers’. a pity, I thought.

 -